HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-occupation-intro.md

 **Profile specific implementation guidance:**

 - Implementers may consider referring to [Occupational Data for Health (ODH)] FHIR IG  to convey additional details; data elements, such as Employer; or different topics, such as Usual (Longest-Held) Work.
+- In the [Quick Start](#notes) section below, you can find instructions on searching for Occupations (Jobs) by 'patient','date', and other core search parameters.
+For more advanced queries using Observation, refer to the FHIR [search] specification.

 {% include link-list.md %}